vtex-apps/minicart/README.md

   }
 }
 ```
 The minicart has as a required block the `product-summary`.
 So, any minicart block implementation created must add a product-summary as a block that is inside of minicart.
-To know how is the API of `product-summary` see the next section.
+(Similarly, `product-summary` has its own inner block structure that can be configured.
+There is a link to its API in the next section.)

 #### Configuration
 Through the Storefront, you can change the minicart's behavior and interface.
 However, you also can make in your theme app, as Dreamstore does.